rvennam/istio-roks-101/workshop/exercise-1/README.md

     ![Copy the login credentials](../assets/copy-login-command.png)

-1. In a Shell termimal, paste the login command you copied from the web console.
+1. In a IBM Cloud Shell termimal, paste the `oc login ...`login command you copied from the web console.

-    ```bash
-    oc login https://c100-e.us-south.containers.cloud.ibm.com:30360 --token=NYVkVysxxxxxxxxxxxxxxxxxxxxRQa8tM
-    ```

     You should see a success message similar to the one below:

+    Example:
     ```bash
     oc login https://c100-e.us-south.containers.cloud.ibm.com:30360 --token=NYVkVysxxxxxxxxxxxxxxxxxxxxRQa8tM